GAGGIUINO/gaggiuino.github.io/docs/accessories/hw-scales.md

 <!-- tabs:end -->

 2. Unscrew the load plates and replace with the calibration load plate to space the load away from the load cell housing (otherwise the housing will take some of the load).
-I prefer to detach the load cell housing from the center housing as shown to get more room to fit the calibration load (in this case a 318.5 g tamper).
+I prefer to detach the load cell housing from the center housing as shown to get more room to fit the calibration load.
 Weigh the calibration load plate and load **together** on a scale to get the calibration weight - ideal calibration weight is in the 200-400g range.

     <img height="300" alt="image" src="https://user-images.githubusercontent.com/117388662/275450371-a6c50ca3-95ef-46df-9e21-6bb3e654535e.png">